jedbarlow/biol498_sequence_joiner/README.md

   - GGGGGGG
   - CCCCCCC

-and entering a delimiter
+and entering a delimiter,

-  NNNN
+  - NNNN

 the plugin produces the following output.

-  AAAAAAANNNNGGGGGGGNNNNCCCCCCCNNNN
+  - AAAAAAANNNNGGGGGGGNNNNCCCCCCCNNNN

+The compiled plugin package can be downloaded [here](http://www.ualberta.ca/~ejbarlow/biol498/).